purefan/resker/Readme.md

 Please notice that by itself, this backend does nothing.
 You need a client to interact with this backend.

 ## Usage
-You can edit the config file `./config/production.js` and manually run the app yourself, but the easiest way is to just run `docker-compose up`.
+The easiest way is to just run `docker-compose up`.

 Resker by default listens on port 8001, but you can change this by passing the envvar HTTP_PORT when running docker-compose: `HTTP_PORT=8080 docker-compose up`